devops-collective-inc/unix-persons-guide-to-powershell/manuscript/commands-detail-a.md

 function cdtemp {cd c:\temp}
 ````

-You can then create an alias for the function:
+You could then create an alias for the function:

 ````
 set-alias cdt cdtemp